jarad/jarad.github.com/resources/smaster.md

 If you want to automate this process, you could run the script on logout by adding the command to your `~/.bash_logout` file.

-### workflowHelper on smaster
+### remakeGenerator on smaster

-Will Landau, an alumni, created a package to help manage simulation studies and real data analysis that utilize makefiles (specifically the remake R package) called [workflowHelper](https://github.com/wlandau/workflowHelper).
+Will Landau, an alumni, created a package to help manage simulation studies and real data analysis that utilize makefiles (specifically the remake R package) called [remakeGenerator](https://github.com/wlandau/remakeGenerator).
 This package is useful when simulating data, performing an analysis, or calculating summary statistics is time consuming.
 It is also useful when you want to easily re-run a simulation study due to bugs in code or add an additional analysis to the study.